Enter your flight details into the flight delay compensation calculator below and find out how much you can get for your delayed flight.

 How long after my flight can I claim compensation?

-In short, it depends on the law of the country the airline is registered in.
+The period during which you can claim compensation after your flight depends on the law of the country the airline is registered in.
 In some cases in Latvia, you will only have six months to file a claim.
 Meanwhile, Luxembourg has set the deadline at 10 years.
+However, even if your disrupted trip to or from Latvia was over 6 months ago, there still may be a way you can claim compensation.
+Reach out to us and we will be happy to check if you can still get your money!

 How long does it take to get flight compensation?